Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Quantum connection

-\end{theorem} \begin{remark} In the rest of the paper we refer to Equation (\ref{conn}) as the \textbf{general formula} for the covariant derivative of the most general Lie-algebraic type of a noncommutative spacetime. \end{remark} The general formula is the formula for the covariant derivative of the most general Lie-algebraic type of a noncommutative spacetime.
+\begin{proof} See Appendix \ref{proof:cdww}. \end{proof} \end{proposition} The general formula is the formula for the covariant derivative of the most general Lie-algebraic type of a noncommutative spacetime.
 If one sets the deformation constants, i.e. the structure constants $D$, equal to zero one obtains the classical case.
-For the quantum terms being unequal to zero there is an interesting term that remains.
-It is the last term, that depends on the commutator of the connection $\Gamma$ with the algebra.
-In the following we give expressions for that term for specific cases. \begin{proposition} The commutator of the generators of the algebra $x^\mu \in \mathcal{A}$ and the covariant derivative of the differential of the algebra $\nabla(dx^\nu)\in \Omega^1(\mathcal{A})\otimes_{\mathcal{A}}\Omega^1(\mathcal{A})$ is given by